Getting Reclaimed Water

 - Do not allow children to play in sprinklers utilizing reclaim

-- Do not irrigate within 100' of swimming pools or outdoor public eating, drinking, or bathing facilities, unless utilizing low trajectory nozzles or other means to minimize aerosol formation
+- Do not irrigate within 100' of public swimming pools or outdoor public eating, drinking, or bathing facilities, unless utilizing low trajectory nozzles or other means to minimize aerosol formation

 - Do not drink reclaimed water